Client Guide: Font Licensing

 Hopefully this post helps clear up some confusion, or at least highlights some things to look out for.

-If you’d like to talk more about fonts and licences drop us a line.
+If you’d like to talk more about branding, including fonts and licences drop us a line.
 We’ll bring the biscuits.